DavidSchirduan/DavidSchirduan.github.io/_games/jedi-wushu.md

  * You are a group of Jedi that trained under Luke after the Fall of the Empire, but the Jedi still don’t have much respect.
 In order to remedy this, you and your companions have all assumed the identity of bounty hunters, and forgo your lightsabers to make some profit under Luke’s nose.
  * Or just play as straight up Smugglers.
 Get some blaster and knife stuff, load up on the Scab Rolls, and go for it!
 (Inspired by Daniel Bayn) Mace Windu is a master of Martial Arts, and has begun training a sect of Jedi who do not use Lightsabers.
 You and your companions have begun to undertake is training, learning how to absorb blaster bolts with your hands, and avoid lightsaber blows by moving quickly and grappling the enemy.
 In the middle of a training session, your group is attacked by a ton of droids and several Dark Jedi.
- * Post more mission ideas in the Comments!